agsheves/ai-lifeguard/README.md

 # AI Lifeguard

+---
+## ⚠️ This is a work in progress and published _as is_.
+Test before use in production code.

 A lightweight Python library that monitors AI agent activity for security threats.
 Scan your codebase in development, guard inputs at runtime in production.

 ## The Problem